← go back

 AN INFINITE LIFE

 A great conversation has something special in it.
 A great meal has something special in it.
 A great song has something special in it.
-Does this special feeling last forever, or is it relative to the previous classes of that object in which you've encountered?
+Can this special feeling last forever, or will it fade to zero in the limit?

 It almost seems like we want to stay alive because we know that eventually, we will encounter that special something.
 Something to look forward to.
 Is it the reason why we want to live?
 Is it hard coded into the human loss function, to maximize reward?

-I'd like to know if we can download our brain into a computer, somehow transfer our being into a robotic body and STILL be there, having the same conscious flow.
-It would be so cool to see if someone can figure that out, maybe that's the key to immortality?
+If we can somehow transfer our Being into a robotic body and STILL be there, having the same conscious flow, maybe that's the key to immortality?
 Context switching from body to body?

 Physically traveling from Mars to Earth in the best-case scenario will take about two months.
 However, there is a 22 minute communication delay from Mars to Earth.
 Once our brain has been uploaded to a computer, we will be able to context switch from one robotic body to the next.
 This might be the most practical way to do teleportation, in that we transfer our mind from our Earth body to our Mars body by packing our conscious being into a light wave that travels through our solar system and arrives at the requested planet.